Who is CRZyBest?

 So, you might be wondering who is this 'CRZyBest'?
 Well, that's me!

 Often, I'm introduced as my business name and that's great, because I am Claire R. Zwozny-Bestwick and just in case you were wondering...

 I'm the one in the pink boots!

-I’m an eco-friendly Silversmith and Sculptor; creating unique sculptures using precious metal clay and turning them into jewellery, gifts, accessories and alternative bouquets, from my Shedquarters in Derbyshire, alongside Barley my Jack Russell.
-You can usually find out what we have been up to on my social media and when the pubs open again, you will find me enjoying a tasty real ale or two in my local.
+I’m an eco-friendly Silversmith and Sculptor; creating bespoke sculptures using precious metal clay and turning them into jewellery, gifts, accessories and alternative bouquets, from my Shedquarters in Derbyshire, alongside Barley my Jack Russell.
+You can usually find out what we have been up to on my social media and as I am the Derby host for People, Planet Pint, you will often find me enjoying a tasty real ale or two in my local, independently owned pub.

-CRZyBest has officially been my full-time business since October 2017, however I have always created a whole variety of things ever since I can remember.
+CRZyBest has officially been my full-time business since October 2017, however I have always created a whole variety of things ever since I can remember and I've wanted a shed at the bottom of my garden ever since I was three!
 Here’s a bit about my background if you are interested…

 My education and training have always been based around creativity, right up to and including my Masters Degree in Education which was concerned with discovering what creativity is and how can we can nurture and recognise it!
 I studied education and creativity to expand my knowledge whilst teaching Art, Craft and Design at secondary school.
 I completed my PGCE (Post Graduate Certificate in Education) in 1999 and became a teacher of Art, qualified to teach up to A’ level, which I did.
 Starting as a newly qualified teacher in a boarding school, before moving to London and then back to my home town of Derby.